Limalbert96/Dockerized-Lambda-NR-Python/README.md

 It will check within DynamoDB table for `user` data.
 If user exists, then it will increment visit-count.

 * [AWS CDK](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda-readme.html) is the Infrastructure as Code tool to provision and manage Lambda, DynamoDB, & role settings.
-* [AWS Powertool](https://docs.powertools.aws.dev/lambda/python/latest/core/tracer/) is the library that is used to generate tracing.
+* [AWS Powertool for AWS Lambda (Python)](https://docs.powertools.aws.dev/lambda/python/latest/core/tracer/) is the library that is used to generate tracing.
 * [New Relic](one.newrelic.com) is the Observability tool of choice that will present the Lambda's Distributed Tracing, Logs, & Invocation Details.

 ##  Prerequisites